Book your Inca Trail 2027 with AB Expeditions, local experts in small-group adventures. Don’t miss out!

 amazing inca trail porters

-How many porters will be accompanying your group on the Inca Trail?
+How many porters will be accompanying your group on the Inca trail?

 The number of porters on the Inca Trail varies with the group size.
 Responsible travel agencies typically assign three porters for every two trekkers.

-Where do you meet the porters on Inca Trail?
+Where do you meet the porters on Inca trail?

 At the Inca Trail’s Km 82 Checkpoint, you will meet your porters for the 4-day hike.
 At the checkpoint, people who work for INC and Sernanp weigh porters’ packs to ensure compliance with the 20 kg limit.
 Overweight loads lead to fines for tour operators, and repeated violations can lead to license revocation.